-Our Group offers appropriate and sufficient explanations personal information protection in the financial industry, and easy-to-understand information so that its clients and other related laws and regulations, so as to ensure the understand and are assured about financial products appropriate use of such information. and services it provides.
-Specifically, we have created a SuMi TRUST Group requires all employees to submit framework to manage client protection, such as thoroughly a written affirmation of their duty of confidentiality, so enforcing the suitability rule\ and duty of honesty and that they clearly recognize the duty they have to keep fairness, creating a client explanation manual that stipulates confidential information, including personal data they come appropriate provision of information to clients and expanding across while working.
+Our Group offers appropriate and sufficient explanations and easy-to-understand information so that its clients understand and are assured about financial products and services it provides.
+Specifically, we have created a framework to manage client protection, such as thoroughly enforcing the suitability rule\ and duty of honesty and fairness, creating a client explanation manual that stipulates appropriate provision of information to clients and expanding and improving training, based on the solicitation policy\ regarding provision of financial products and services and "Policies regarding the Fiduciary Duties of the Sumitomo Mitsui Trust Group".